Deltares/MeshKernel/README.md

 2. Mesh orthogonalization

 Finite element staggered flow solvers require the mesh to be as much orthogonal as possible.
-GridGeom provides an algorithm to adapt the mesh and achive a good balance between mesh orthogonality and smothness.
+GridGeom provides an algorithm to adapt the mesh and achieve a good balance between mesh orthogonality and smothness.

 ![alt tag](doc/figures/MeshOrthogonalization.jpg)